Interpretation Frequently Asked Questions

 Interpretation involves comprehension and production of the spoken word from one language to another so that a spoken conversation can be understood between two or more parties.
 An interpreter actively listens and speaks two languages in order to communicate with two or more parties who cannot on their own communicate with each other using a mutual language.

 The most common mode of interpretation, consecutive interpretation takes place after the source speaker has finished their thought or their entire sentence.
 Typically in consecutive interpretation, a rhythm must be established between the speaker and the interpreter to allow frequent pauses for the interpreter to speak.
 This method is often used in one-on-one meetings, doctor’s appointments, court hearings, and interviews.

 What is simultaneous interpretation?

 Simultaneous interpreters interpret as the speaker talks, without pauses.
-This can be very difficult, and requires specialized skills and training.
+This can be very difficult and requires specialized skills and training.
 Headsets or other electronic transmitters are often used.
-This type of interpreting is utilized mainly at conferences and on guided tours, and is used by the United Nations.
+This type of interpreting is utilized mainly at conferences and on guided tours, in addition to being used by the United Nations.

 What is escort interpretation?

 Used when one individual or group needs personal interpreting, your escort interpreter will accompany you to a meeting or throughout your daily activities.
 This mode of interpretation is less formal than other forms.
 The interpreter is available on an as-needed basis.